JustinDiament/PhotoMod/README.md

 - ColorOperation: An abstract class that promotes code reuse between color transformation operations
     - MonochromeOperation: A class that applies the sepia color transformation on an image
     - SepiaOperation: A class that applies the monochrome/greyscale color transformation on an image
+- DownscaleOperation: A class that downscales an image by and x and y scale
+- MosaicOperation: A class that creates a mosaic effect using a given number of seeds randomly placed within the image

 #### ProgrammaticCreator: An interface that supports creating images programmatically